About the course

 You will strengthen your research skills and learn what is required to practise professionally, although the programme does not in itself confer a licence to practise.

-Students gain an understanding of the backdrop of current thinking on the nature of mental health, its psychological and neurological causation, and the best evidence-based interventions.
+Students gain an understanding of the backdrop of current thinking on the nature of mental health, how to formulate problems based on social, psychological and neurological factors, and the best evidence-based interventions.
 You will learn how to apply this knowledge to treat a variety of mental health problems.

 The teaching staff bring a depth of experience to this course which our students have always valued.
 The programme is enriched by our close working relationships with the Hull Clinical Psychology Training Programme, and with local health and social care services.